Tackley Local History Group

 If you find any, please let us know and we can add to our knowledge of Roman Tackley.

-Update: Since this article was originally published, there have been three more sightings by Jan Greenwood, Iain Morley and Chris Spencer which indicate that the Roman snail colony is thriving in the gardens and fields along the streams.
+Update: Since this article was originally published, there have been three more sightings by Jan Grimwood, Iain Morley and Chris Spencer which indicate that the Roman snail colony is thriving in the gardens and fields along the streams.

 Research and text: John Perkins.
 Photo: Barbara Summers.
+Published: 2020

 More Mysteries